zero-meta/EasyClangComplete/docs/settings.md

     If the `CMakeLists.txt` file cannot be found, the plugin continues to search for a `Makefile` and if that fails - for a `.clang_complete` file

+### **`lazy_flag_parsing`**

+When getting flags from a `compile_commands.json` file defer parsing these flags to the time when they are actually needed.
+This enables much faster database loading and allows to work with huge compilation database files.
+The downside is that there is no fallback option, so if your file is not in the compilation database it will have no flags.

+If this flag is false, the database will be parsed upon loading and there will be an entry with the key `"all"`, which merges all flags from all other entries upon parsing.
+This is a costly operation and is clearly a heuristic.
+But it can work in practice for small to moderately big projects.

+!!! example "Default value"
+    ```json
+    "lazy_flag_parsing": true,
+    ```

 ### **`show_errors`**

 When this option is `true` the errors will be highlighted upon every file save.